heyclore/citronella/python/README.md

 ___
 ## Documentation

-There's only 3 modules import in this package.
+There are only three modules imported in this package:

-* first module for `conftest.py`
+* The first module is for conftest.py.

 ### Selenium